Next Generation Science Standards:

-Cold days in winter do not prove the climate is not changing.
-Experiencing frigid temperatures while the hemisphere where you live is facing away from the Sun is not indicative of the overall climate is not changing.
-It’s the result of our Earth being a bit lopsided as it orbits the Sun and solar energy being distributed disproportionately.
-Colder days in February are to be expected in most of Europe and North America as a result of the title of the Earth’s axis.
+Cold days in winter do not prove the climate is not changing; since the Northern Hemisphere is currently angled away from the Sun, we would expect to see colder days.
+Experiencing frigid temperatures while the hemisphere where you live is facing away from the Sun is not indicative of the overall climate.
+It’s the result of our Earth being a bit lopsided as it orbits the Sun and solar energy being distributed disproportionately across the globe.
+Just because it’s winter where you live right now doesn’t mean the Earth’s average temperature isn’t increasing.

-However, the Earth is a complicated system, and there’s more factors than just the tilt of the axis.
+However, the Earth is a complicated system, and there are more factors that affect the climate that just the tilt of the axis.
 Air and ocean currents play a critical role in distributing heat energy around the planet.
 The Gulf Stream carries warm water from the Caribbean all the way to Northern Europe, causing their winters to be more temperate than would be expected given its latitudes.
-There’s also atmospheric composition, which if altered, could change how the Sun’s energy is absorbed by the Earth.
-In order for us to uncover any changes to the global temperatures, we are going to have to look at climate data around the world.
-Good news, we have a lot of that data, and we will be looking at that in Part 2
+Water also retains heat longer than air, which usually keeps the coast warmer than the interior of the continents.